ashmat98/ising-model/README.md

 # Ising-model
-This engine runs Metropolis-Hasting algorithm on 2D ising model.
+This engine runs Metropolis-Hasting algorithm on 2D Ising model.
 It provides base framework for the extension to more complex models with extended interactions.
 At this stage, only 4-neighbour interactions are accounted.

-The project strcture is:
+The project structure is:
 ```
 ising-model
  ┣ cpp                      /* C++ part, simulation engine */